Surratt House Museum, Clinton

 The Surratt House Museum in Clinton, is where John Wilkes Booth stopped with David Herold on the night he assassinated President Lincoln.

-The Escape Route of John Wilkes Booth
+The Pursuit of John Wilkes Booth

 Surratt House Museum, Clinton